fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ---

-# JS Stub

-^ the start updating function, I'm going to stub in calling the handler twice
+^ the start updating function

 ^ and the stop function can be empty for now.